Contact CouncilmemberJohn Heilman

-After receiving a bachelor of science degree from Northwestern University, Cleveland native John Heilman moved to Southern California to attend the University of Southern California Law School.
+After receiving a degree in Journalism from Northwestern University, Cleveland native John Heilman moved to Southern California to attend the University of Southern California Law School.
 He was an editor of the school’s Law Review and graduated in 1982.
 Councilmember Heilman also received a Master’s Degree in Public Administration and a Master’s Degree in Real Estate Development from USC.
 Councilmember Heilman is a law school professor.
-He currently teaches law at both Southwestern Law School and the University of Southern California Law School.
+He currently teaches at both Southwestern Law School and the University of Southern California Law School.

-Mayor Pro Tempore Heilman was active in the incorporation of the City of West Hollywood.
+Councilmember Heilman was active in the incorporation of the City of West Hollywood.
 He was elected to the City’s first City Council in November 1984.
 Heilman was chosen as the City’s second Mayor in 1985.
 He also served as Mayor in 1990, 1995, 1999, 2001, 2006, and 2010.
-He was reelected to the City Council in March 2017 and chosen as Mayor in May 2017.
+He was most recently reelected to the City Council in March 2017 and chosen as Mayor in May 2017.

-Mayor Pro Tempore Heilman has been an active member of the National League of Cities.
-He has served on the board of both the National League of Cities and the California League of Cities.
+Councilmember Heilman has been an active member of the National League of Cities.
+He previously served on the board of both the National League of Cities and the California League of Cities.
 He is a past board member of the American Civil Liberties Union of Southern California and the Local Government Commission.
-He is also the past president of the Gay, Lesbian and Bisexual Local Officials Group and past co-chair of the International Network of Lesbian and Gay Officials.
+He is also the past president of the Gay, Lesbian and Bisexual Local Officials Group and a founding member and past co-chair of the International Network of Lesbian and Gay Officials.

 You may contact West Hollywood City Council offices via email at email@example.com or by phone at (323) 848-6460.